wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The U.S. Bankruptcy Court Western District of Wisconsin has jurisdiction over bankruptcy cases in Eau Claire district and all other western parts of Wisconsin.

-Bankruptcy records are generated and maintained at the federal courts listed above.
+Bankruptcy records are generated and maintained at the federal courts.
 Being records created by public agencies, these records are public documents.
 As such, state residents may have access to bankruptcy records by contacting the federal court.
 Alternatively, requesters may use third-party websites like Court Records to look-up these documents.

 What do Wisconsin Bankruptcy Records Contain?

 Generally, Wisconsin bankruptcy records contain personal, financial, and legal information.
-Note that not all information on these records is open to the public.
+However, not all information on these records is open to the public.
 Personal information includes:

 Financial information found on the record includes: